Dark Mode Light Mode

 The traffic is one of the most fascinating things I’ve experienced in Erbil.

 The roads are the only means of transport, so everybody uses them to get from one place to another.
-There are no bicycle lanes, scooter lanes and barely any sidewalks.
+There are no bicycle lanes, scooter lanes, or sidewalks.

-So, people are cycling on the road, driving with a scooter, and transporting anything.
-Lanes aren’t even really existing, which leads to chaotic and fascinating situations.
+So, people cycle on the road, drive scooters, and transport anything.
+Lanes barely even exist, which leads to chaotic and fascinating situations.

-The map of the city is very efficiently laid out.
-In the center of the town is the old Citadel.
-Around the Citadel are two ring roads.
+The city map is very efficiently laid out.
+In the center of the town is the old Citadel, and around it are two ring roads.

 The ring road around those, is called the 60-meter road, where the speed limit is 60 km/hour.
 Around that is the 80-meter road with an 80 km/hour speed limit, followed by a 120-meter road and even a 150-meter road but the speed limit is still 120 km/hour, of course.